arnaud-jamin/Cog/README.md

 ![Settings](https://github.com/user-attachments/assets/6587d44d-bf40-4ff1-8d26-71f79a3110f2)
 - Configure how ImGui behaves
-- Change the visibility and ordeing of the widgets appearing in the main menu bar
+- Change the visibility and ordering of the widgets appearing in the main menu bar
-- Change Cog Shorctuts
+- Change Cog Shortcuts
 - Change the DPI Scaling.
 Use `[Ctrl][MouseWheel]` to change the DPI.

 ---